Excel VBA IF Else Statement

-VBA is not different when it comes to logical tests, it works the same way like how it works in regular worksheets.
-Of all logical functions “IF” function is mostly used from the lot.
-Using IF we can conduct a logical test and arrive the decisions if the logical test is satisfied and also arrive alternative decisions if the logical test is not satisfied.
-We will see what is “IF ELSE” in VBA excel and how to use it in VBA coding.
+VBA is not different when it comes to logical tests.
+It works the same way as to how it works in regular worksheets.
+Of all logical functions, the “IF” function is mostly used from the lot.
+Using IF, we can conduct a logical test and arrive at the decisions if the logical test is satisfied and also arrive alternative decisions if the logical test is not satisfied.

-Below is the syntax of IF Else condition in VBA.
+Below is the syntax of the IF Else condition.

 IF <Logical Test> Then If the Logical Test is TRUE Else If the Logical Test is FALSE End IF

-Once the supplied logical test is FALSE we need something alternative task to execute as part of the code.
-So “IF ELSE” means if the logical test is FALSE then what else needs to do.
+Once the supplied logical test is FALSE, we need some alternative task to execute as part of the code.
+So “IF ELSE” means if the logical test is FALSE, what else needs to do.

-To better understand in the above example we have supplied the result as “10 is greater” only if the logical test is TRUE but in case of FALSE logical result we can supply the alternative result as “10 is lesser”.
+To better understand the below example, we have supplied the result as “10 is greater” only if the logical test is TRUE.
+Still, in the FALSE logical result, we can supply the alternative result as “10 is lesser”.

-So once the logical tests are supplied and TRUE part code written in the next line enter the word “ELSE”.
+So once the logical tests are supplied and the TRUE part code written in the next line, enter the word “ELSE.”

-So, ELSE means if the logical test is not TRUE we need the result as “10 is lesser”.
+ELSE means if the logical test is not TRUE, we need the result as “10 is lesser”.

 Sub IF_Else_Example1() If 10 > 11 Then MsgBox "10 is greater" Else MsgBox "10 is lesser" End If End Sub